By: Susan Dugdale | Last modified: 06-24-2020 | First published: 04-01-2007

 For example: if your demonstration speech is about 'how to knot a tie', then the desired result is an audience capable of knotting their own ties or at the very least, inspired to try. ☺

-You will have an introduction in which you tell the audience what it is they're going to learn, why they'll benefit from learning it and why you chose the topic.
+You will have an introduction in which you tell the audience the specific thing they're going to learn, why they'll benefit from learning it and give them a brief overview of the process involved.

 Next you have the body of the speech.
-This is the demonstration itself and lastly, you'll have a conclusion summarizing what it is that's been learned and reinforcing its benefits.
+This is the demonstration itself and lastly, you'll have a conclusion summarizing what it is that's been learned, reinforcing its benefits and finish with a question-and-answer session.

-Woven throughout each of these segments you'll provide visual aids or props, (either the items themselves or charts, diagrams, photographs, video etc.), and personal stories to illustrate.
+Woven throughout each of these segments you'll use visual aids or props, (either the items themselves or charts, diagrams, photographs, video etc.), and personal stories to illustrate.

-You may even actively include the audience if appropriate.
+You may even invite audience participation if it's appropriate.
 For example, if you're tying ties, then having one for everybody to practice with as you're going through the steps would be an excellent idea.

 In your planning concentrate on the outcome you want and then focus on the logical steps needed to achieve it.
 This will form the body of your speech.